avaneev/lzav/README.md

 LZAV is a fast general-purpose in-memory data compression algorithm based on now-classic [LZ77](https://wikipedia.org/wiki/LZ77_and_LZ78) lossless data compression method.
-LZAV holds a good position on the Pareto landscape of factors, among many similar in-memory compression algorithms.
+LZAV holds a good position on the Pareto landscape of factors, among many similar in-memory (non-streaming) compression algorithms.

 LZAV algorithm's code is portable, scalar, header-only, inlineable C (C++ compatible).
 It supports little- and big-endian platforms, and any memory